 The Student Achievement Initiative is the performance funding for community and technical colleges.
 Colleges earn a portion of their funding based on results, not just enrollments.
 They earn points and funding when students reach key academic momentum points, beginning with basic skills.
 Students making gains in math, English language, or reading, who earn a high school diploma or equivalency certificate gain points as they progress in their educational pathway.
 Beginning in 2013-14, the process for awarding points brought new emphasis to student retention and completion.

 The Washington Adult Basic Education Reporting System (WABERS+) is a statewide reporting system to facilitate data collection for BEdA programs.
 All BEdA program providers are required to use WABERS+ to report to SBCTC.
 WABERS+ meets all state and federal data collection and reporting requirements.
-Reporting deadlines are defined in the MIS Reporting Calendar.

 For specific questions or technical support, contact the WABERS+ Helpdesk.